What Classes Should I Take to Become an Athletic Trainer?

 Athletic Training Education Overview

 Athletic training programs are usually offered at the bachelor's and master's degree levels, and both types of combine traditional classroom learning with hands-on practice.
 At minimum, you'll need a bachelor's degree to enter this field, and you should look for programs accredited by the Commission on Accreditation of Athletic Training Education, since graduation from one of those programs is often required for professional certification.
-Most bachelor's programs take about four years to complete, and they include some of the following classes.
+Most bachelor's programs take about four years to complete.

 Human Anatomy and Physiology